CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 --------------------------
 ## Overview

-This GPU based path tracer with global illumination and anti-alising can render diffuse, perfect/non-perfect specular, transparent and subsurface scattering materials.
+This GPU based path tracer with global illumination and anti-alising can render diffuse, perfect/non-perfect specular, transparent and subsurface scattering materials with textures.
 Shown as the picture below.

 ![](img/01Overview.png)
 --------------------------